 What do customers say about the JetBlue Plus Card?

 Customers love the signup bonus and the value they get from the TrueBlue points.
-Though some say it took too long to get the bonus points applied to their account.
+However, some say it took too long to get the bonus points applied to their account.

 The Better Business Bureau rates Barclays with an A+.
 If you’re planning on using the bonus points for a trip, make sure you allow enough time for them to post to your account.